lkirk/latex-packages/README.md

-put 'export TEXMFHOME=~/.local/share/texmf' in shell startup file (I put it in .zshrc) verify latex will pick it up with `kpsewhich -var-value TEXMFHOME`
+put 'export TEXMFHOME=~/.local/share/texmf' in shell startup file (I put it in .zshrc)

-mkdir -p ~/.local/share/texmf/tex/latex/local
+Verify latex will pick it up with `kpsewhich -var-value TEXMFHOME`

-ln -s {hw,stats} ~/.local/share/texmf/tex/latex/local/
+Run `./install` on every change (latex doesn't like symlinks)